driscoll42/chicago-engineering-and-tech-communities/README.md

 ## Other
  For other groups that are not directly engineering related, but I feel are worth bringing to the attention of engineers in Chicago.
  - [Chicago Associate Boards](https://www.chicagogrouptravel.com/post/chicago-young-professionals-volunteer-and-make-new-friends) - This is a great list of various associate boards in Chicago athat young professional can join to start getting board leadership experience, and volunteering in their community.
+ - [Awesome Discord Communities](https://github.com/mhxion/awesome-discord-communities/) = Not specifically Chicago, but I feel that there is a great benefit to the numerous Engineering and Tech discord communities out there for anyone to be part of to learn from others.